Is Medicare Part D Optional?

 If you’ve gone 63 consecutive days without creditable prescription drug coverage, either because you didn’t enroll when you were first eligible or because you lost your creditable coverage and didn’t get new coverage in time, then you may have to pay a late-enrollment penalty when you do enroll into Medicare Part D.

-For example, let’s say you disenrolled from your Medicare Prescription Drug Plan effective February 28, 2019, and then decided to enroll into another Medicare Prescription Drug Plan during the Annual Election Period, with an effective date of January 1, 2020.
-This means you didn’t have creditable drug coverage from March 2019 through December 2019, which adds up to 10 uncovered months.
+For example, let’s say you disenrolled from your Medicare Prescription Drug Plan effective February 28, 2020, and then decided to enroll into another Medicare Prescription Drug Plan during the Annual Election Period, with an effective date of January 1, 2021.
+This means you didn’t have creditable prescription drug coverage from March 2020 through December 2020, which adds up to 10 uncovered months.